Asia Brewers Network

 Fermentis

-The troubled Indian brewer of craft beer Bira 91 succeeds in raising US$10.2 million through a heavily discounted rights issue
+Troubled Indian brewer Bira 91 has suceeded in raising at least INR 850 million (USD 9.9 million) through a heavily discounted rights issue

-New Delhi-headquartered B9 Beverages, the maker of Bira 91 beer, has raised INR850 million (US$9.95 million) through an ongoing rights issue as the company implements stringent cost-cutting measures and a shift in its manufacturing strategy.
-According to the issue document lodged with India’s Securities and Exchange Board of India, the proceeds will be used for working capital and general corporate purposes.
+New Delhi-headquartered B9 Beverages, the maker of Bira 91 beer, is in the process of a rights issue while the company implements stringent cost-cutting measures and a shift in its manufacturing strategy.

 Article by: